 15.3 If any part, term, or provision of these Terms of Service shall be held by a court of competent jurisdiction to be illegal, unenforceable, or in conflict with any relevant law, the remaining portions or provisions shall still remain valid and continue in full force and effect.

 16. Contact us

 Questions, comments and requests regarding these Terms of Service should be addressed to the following:

-Email: info@dingoapp.co.uk Postal address: Chase House, Chase Park Road, Yardley Hastings, Northampton, NN7 1HF Telephone: 07855 647636
+Email: info@dingoapp.co.uk